stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 chkconfig httpd on
 ```

-Make sure there is the repository `/var/www/html`has been created on the host.
+Make sure the directory `/var/www/html` has been created on the host.

-## 2. Set up the local repository
+## 2.2.
+Set up the local repository

-- Download the tarball files for Ambari and HDP stacks through following commands:
+- Download the tarball files for Ambari and HDP stacks through the following commands:

 ```
 wget http://public-repo-1.hortonworks.com/ambari/centos7/2.x/updates/2.7.3.0/ambari-2.7.3.0-centos7.tar.gz